Tuesday, 10 April 2007

 Lord Cochrane: Hard as Nails

 Most people in the world haven’t heard of Scotland.
 Those that have mostly think it’s a small province in the north of England.
 And they’re pretty much correct.
 I mean, why would anyone have heard of Scotland?
 Ask yourself: What have the Scottish ever done for us?
-Most of the time, the answer is a big, fat nada.

 If you’re Chilean, however, you might have reason to be thankful to the wind-swept land of the gingers for it was, if you can believe it, a Scotsman who played a mighty hand in liberating Chile from the dastardly Spanish.